PackmanDude/minecraft-server-reverse-engineering/Protocol - wiki.vg.md

 See [Inventory](http://wiki.vg/Inventory "Inventory") for further information about how slots are indexed.

 After performing the action, the server compares the results to the slot change information included in the packet, as applied on top of the server's view of the container's state prior to the action.
 For any slots that do not match, it sends [Set Container Slot](#Set_Container_Slot) packets containing the correct results.
-If State ID does not match the last ID sent by the server, it will instead send a full [Set Container Content](#Set_Container_Content) to resynchronize the client.
+If State ID does not match the last ID sent by the server, it will instead send a full [Set Container Content](#Set_Container_Content) to resynchronise the client.

 When right-clicking on a stack of items, half the stack will be picked up and half left in the slot.
 If the stack is an odd number, the half left in the slot will be smaller of the amounts.